OpenChain-Project/License-Compliance-Specification/Official/en/3.0/openchain-license-compliance-3.0.md

 ## 1 - Scope

-This document specifies the key requirements of a quality open source license compliance program in order to provide a benchmark that builds trust between organizations exchanging software solutions comprised of open source software.
+This document specifies the key requirements of a quality open source license compliance program in order to provide a benchmark that builds trust between organizations exchanging software solutions containing open source software.

 ## 2 - Terms and definitions